kbuyukakyuz/fully-connected-neural-network/README.md

 Created generic library for a fully connected neural network.
 Number of neurons and number of hidden layers are arbitrary and can be changed.
 Implemented on Intel's dataset.

-All nonlinear activations functions are included.
+All nonlinear activation functions are included.

 Recommended to run on GPU.